Road safety in Australia

 Around 1,200 people are killed each year on Australia's roads and about 40,000 are seriously injured.
-Australia has a goal of zero deaths and serious injuries on our roads by 2050 (Vision Zero).
+Australia has a goal of zero deaths and serious injuries on its roads by 2050 (Vision Zero).

 The National Road Safety Strategy 2021–30 sets a target of 50% reduction in deaths and 30% reduction in serious injuries by 2030.

+As of February 2026, Australia is not on track to reach its road safety targets, with 1,296 deaths on roads in the 12 months to April 2024 and a rising number of lives lost over the past five years.

+Introducing 30km/h speeds in urban residential areas would reduce the annual number of lives lost on Australian roads by 13 per cent.

 Overview

 In Australia road deaths are reported at a state level as well as nationally by the Bureau of Infrastructure and Transport Research Economics.

 Similar to New Zealand, Australia also reports national figures for special holidays, though usually only for the Christmas and Easter holiday periods.

 In 2010, 1367 people lost their lives in road traffic crashes in Australia.
 While strategies to reduce road deaths, including legislation, improvements to vehicles which help to make them safer, and educational programs have been developed by the national government, under the 1992 Road Safety Strategy, it is up to the local governments to adopt and enforce these policies.
 The state of Victoria has implemented several initiatives such as speed camera, random alcohol breath tests, and an integrated state trauma system, which have successfully reduced the number of deaths caused by road traffic crashes.
 Requiring motorists and passengers to wear seat belts appears to have reduced road deaths in Australia.

 Random breath testing ("RBT"), utilised throughout Australia, differs from the sobriety check-points commonly used in other countries.
 In Australia, random breath testing is accomplished by setting up a highly visible road block, wherein all drivers passing through are asked to take an alcohol breath test, regardless of whether there is any cause to believe the driver has been drinking.
 RBT was shown to reduce alcohol related road deaths by 8–71% in fourteen different studies reviewed by Dr. Corinne Peek-Asa.